openmeteo/enhydris/doc/dev/database.rst

       The time series group to which this auto-process applies.

-   .. method:: execute()
+   .. method:: execute(recalculate: bool)

       Performs the auto-processing.
-It retrieves the new part of the source time series (i.e. the part that starts after the last date of the target time series) and calls the :meth:`process_timeseries` method.
+If ``recalculate`` is ``False``, it retrieves the new part of the source time series (i.e. the part that starts after the last date of the target time series) and calls the :meth:`process_timeseries` method.
+If ``recalculate`` is ``True``, it deletes all records of the target timeseries first and therefore recalculates its entirety.

    .. attribute:: source_timeseries